 |Prime Minister Clement Atlee|

 After the WW2, British economy was heavily depended on tins and rubber from Malaya.
 Without this, Brits economy will be crippled.
-With PMFTU, under Ganapathy, seemed to be organising massive strikes in estates all over Malaya, rubber production was badly effected.
+With PMFTU, under Ganapathy, seemed to be organizing massive strikes in estates all over Malaya, rubber production was badly effected.
 Thus, agitated estate owners, the Planter Association, wanted to "put off" Ganapathy for good.

 Gurney feared that this telegram would have been leaked by his own men and being adamant to "put-off" Ganapathy, could this lead to Gurney's assassination at Fraser Hills on the October, 6th 1951?